ripperhe/pod-template/template-files/README.md

 ## License

-ZYTemplateName is available under the MIT license.
+%ZYTemplateName% is available under the MIT license.
 See the LICENSE file for more info.